Get Carter: Hit Man (1972)

+Get Carter (2000)

-Warner Bros., which holds the rights to the pre-1986 MGM library, produced a remake of Get Carter in 2000 under the same title, starring Sylvester Stallone as Jack Carter.
+Warner Bros., which holds the rights to the pre-1986 MGM library, produced another remake of Get Carter in 2000 under the same title, starring Sylvester Stallone as Jack Carter.
 Originally announced in 1997, Tarsem Singh and Samuel Bayer were considered to direct the film before Stephen Kay signed on, with David McKenna writing the script.
-As with Hit Man, the film credited Ted Lewis' Jack's Return Home as its source, not Hodges' film, and again it contains scenes that are directly borrowed from the original, such as the opening train ride.
+As with Hit Man, the film credited Ted Lewis's Jack's Return Home as its source, not Hodges's film, and again it contains scenes that are directly borrowed from the original, such as the opening train ride.
+It also uses a remix of Roy Budd's original theme ("Carter Takes a Train"), arranged by Tyler Bates.
 Michael Caine appears as Cliff Brumby, in what Elvis Mitchell described as "a role that will increase regard for the original", speculating that "maybe that was his intention".
-Mickey Rourke plays the villain Cyrus Paice.
+Mickey Rourke plays the villain Cyrus (instead of 'Eric') Paice.

 The remake was compared unfavourably to the original by the majority of reviewers.
 The consensus opinion of critics on Rotten Tomatoes was that it was "a remake that doesn't approach the standard of the original, Get Carter will likely leave viewers confused and unsatisfied.
 Also, reviews are mixed concerning Stallone's acting".
 It was so badly received on its US release that Warner Bros. decided not to give it a UK theatrical release, anticipating the film would be savaged by British critics and fans.
 Elvis Mitchell in The New York Times wrote "it's so minimally plotted that not only does it lack subtext or context, but it also may be the world's first movie without even a text".
 Mike Hodges said in 2003 he had still not seen the remake, but was informed by a friend that it was "unspeakable".
 His son brought him a DVD of the film back from Hong Kong and he tried to watch it, but the region format was incompatible "so we put it in the dustbin".

 The film was voted the worst remake of all time in 2004 by users of British DVD rental website ScreenSelect (precursor of Lovefilm).
-The remake was released on Region 1 DVD on February 13, 2001 by Warner Bros.
+On 13 February 2001, the remake was released on Region 1 DVD by Warner Bros.
 Home Entertainment.